rupesh94/Docker-CTJGP/Lab11-Docker Hub.md

 ```
 docker build -t my-app:1.0 .
 ```

 Tag the Image:
 ```
 docker tag my-app:1.0 myusername/my-app:1.0
 ```

 Login to Docker Hub
-Before pushing or pulling images to/from Docker Hub, you need to log in:
+You need to log in before pushing or pulling images to/from Docker Hub.You will be prompted for your Docker Hub username and password
 ```
 docker login
 ```
-You will be prompted for your Docker Hub username and password.

 Push the Image:
 ```
 docker push myusername/my-app:1.0